Legacy-Edition-Minigames/Website/_posts/faq/0004-1-1-whitelist.markdown

 image: /assets/faq/whitelist.png
 permalink: /faq/whitelist
 type: faq
+preview-text: |
+  There are multiple reasons why the server is in a closed alpha state, listed here are the major ones that led to the decision to make the server a closed alpha.
 main-text: |
   There are multiple reasons why the server is in a closed alpha state, listed here are the major ones that led to the decision to make the server a closed alpha.